2011 Cricket World Cup final

-The match was watched by about 42,000 spectators at the venue and about 135 million viewers on television in India.
+The match was watched by about 33,000 spectators at the venue and about 135 million viewers on television in India.
+The President of Sri Lanka Mahinda Rajapaksa, a known cricket enthusiast, announced he would attend the match along with his sons.
+Following this, the Indian President Pratibha Patil also announced her decision to attend the match.

+The match was the tenth World Cup final and the second final to be hosted by India, after the 1987 final held at Eden Gardens, Kolkata.
+It was the first time that two Asian teams had faced each other in an ODI World Cup final.
+The 2011 final was the first to feature two teams from the same continent, and the first time that two co-hosts contested the final.
 This was the second time in World Cup history that a host nation won the final and the first time to win on their home ground.

-The 2011 Cricket World Cup was the tenth World Cup, organized by the International Cricket Council (ICC).
-The competition took place between 19 February and 2 April 2011.
-Co-hosted by India, Sri Lanka, and Bangladesh, the tournament was the third World Cup to be played in the Indian subcontinent.
-The ICC ruled out Pakistan citing security reasons.
-There were 14 participating teams, which included four associate members of the ICCKenya, Canada, Ireland and Netherlands.

-The match was the tenth World Cup final and was hosted at the Wankhede Stadium, Mumbai.
-It was the first time the city has hosted a World Cup final, and was the second final to be hosted by India, after the 1987 final held at Eden Gardens, Kolkata.
-The 2011 final was the first to feature two teams from the same continent, and the first time that two co-hosts contested the final.

-India were making their 3rd appearance in a World Cup final.
+India made their third appearance in a World Cup final.
 Previously, they won the final in 1983, and lost in 2003.
-Sri Lanka was appearing in their third World Cup final; breakthrough winners against Australia in 1996 they finished as runners up (also to Australia) in the previous World Cup in 2007.
+Sri Lanka appeared in their third World Cup final; breakthrough winners against Australia in 1996 they finished as runners up (also to Australia) in the previous World Cup in 2007.
 Prior to this match, India and Sri Lanka had met each other seven times in World Cup history with Sri Lanka ahead with four wins and two defeats and one game ending in a no-result.
 In One Day Internationals, India led Sri Lanka with 75 victories against 52 victories for Sri Lanka, while 11 matches had ended with no result.

-The final generated huge interest.
-The President of Sri Lanka Mahinda Rajapaksa, a known cricket enthusiast, announced he would attend the match along with his sons.
-Following this, the Indian President Pratibha Patil also announced her decision to attend the match.

 Road to the final

+Sri Lanka

-Sri Lanka qualified for the knockouts with a second-place finish in Group A. They won four of their six games, suffered a defeat against Pakistan and against Australia was washed out.
+Sri Lanka qualified for the knockouts with a second-place finish in Group A. They won four of their six games, suffered a defeat against Pakistan and the match against Australia was washed out.
 Being level on points with Australia, they were placed second in the group due to their better net run rate.